AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming/oop07_ensure_local_type_consistency.rst

 For further discussion of this topic, see the sections cited in the Reference entry in this table.

-"""""""
-Notes
-"""""""

-Verification can be achieved dynamically with the GNATtest tool, using the "---validate-type-extensions" switch.
-SPARK enforces this rule.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""